bullenweg/bullenweg.github.io/README.md

   * [Acquires thesis.com to spite WordPress theme developer](#acquires-thesiscom-to-spite-wordpress-theme-developer)
 * [2010-09-13](#2010-09-13)
   * [Community blog wordpress™ wank publishes prescient post warning Matt's behaviour](#community-blog-wordpress-wank-publishes-prescient-post-warning-matts-behaviour)

+### 2024-10-17

+#### Matt uses WordPress news feed to feed his bottom line

+News articles posted on WordPress.org are syndicated to the admin panel of every WordPress install.
+Matt, referring to himself in the third-person, posts "WP Engine Promotions" to WordPress.org.

+> Given the egregious legal attacks by WP Engine against WordPress co-founder Matt Mullenweg, a number of their customers have been looking for alternative hosting, and in return a number of hosts have created specials and promotions for WP Engine customers looking to migrate to a host that has great relations with WordPress.org.
+Here they are, in alphabetical order.

+The hosts listed are BlueHost (owned by Newfold, which resells Automattic's hosted WordPress service), Pressable (owned by Automattic), WordPress.com (owned by Automattic) and WordPress VIP (owned by Automattic).

+> WordPress.com will give you a free year of any plan they offer, and donate 5% of your purchase price to the WordPress Foundation.

+The WordPress Foundation has zero involvement in the development of WordPress and zero involvement in the hosting of WordPress.org; WordPress.com's donation to the WordPress Foundation is Matt shuffling money from one of his pockets to another of his pockets.

 ### 2024-10-16